 Appointed chief of the Department of Neurology at McLean Hospital in 1994, Bruce H. Price, MD, is the author of over 100 original articles, critical reviews, commentaries, and text book chapters.
 Price has been the recipient of numerous federal, pharmaceutical, and foundation grants.
 He is an internationally recognized leader in the integration of neurology, psychiatry, neurosurgery, and neuropsychology.

 Since 1999, Alexander Vuckovic, MD, has been medical director of The Pavilion, where he has overseen the care of more than 1,500 patients.
 He has also seen thousands more patients in his outpatient practice.
 He has spent his entire 30-year post-residency career immersed in the diagnosis, clinical care, and management of major psychiatric conditions, including 15 years treating the most difficult care referrals as a psychiatrist in charge at McLean Hospital’s Psychotic Disorders Program.

-Roger D. Weiss, MD, is chief of McLean’s Division of Substance Use Disorders and has focused his career on treatment and clinical research with substance-dependent patients.
+Roger D. Weiss, MD, is chief of McLean’s Center of Excellence in Alcohol, Drugs, and Addiction and has focused his career on treatment and clinical research with substance-dependent patients.
 He has received numerous NIH grants, including for developing integrated group therapy, an evidence-based treatment for co-occurring bipolar and substance use disorders, and leading a multi-site treatment study of prescription opioid dependence.
 He has authored over 300 publications, including several books, and was vice chair of the American Psychiatric Association Task Force on Practice Guidelines for Patients with Substance Use Disorders.